AIGNERANDS/Manual-Testing/Sauce Demo/Overview.md

-***Summary:***

-Confirmed successful login to the Sauce Demo website and use of key site functionalities, including adding items to the cart and completing a purchase.
+Confirmed successful operation and use of key site functionalities on Sauce Demo site:

+- attempting a loggin with incorrect credentials
+- logging in with correct credentials
+- adding items to the cart
+- completing a purchase